What Type of AC System Do I Have?

 - Although they are commonplace items, window or wall units can have drawbacks as well as advantages, depending on what the buyer needs.

-Because window or wall units are limited in size, they are generally limited in effectiveness as well.
+- Because window or wall units are limited in size, they are generally limited in effectiveness as well.
 They are usually ineffective in cooling more than one room.
-Other limitations are:

-- Noisy when window mounted.
+- They are noisy when window mounted.
 These units can cause loose sashes to vibrate and the equipment itself can often vibrate and generate noise.

-- Require tight sealing whether wall or window installed.
+- They require tight sealing whether wall or window installed.
 Air leakage around the unit reduces their effectiveness and drives up the cost to operate.

-- Because they are a single unit, window air conditioners invite easy ingress into unprotected homes by thieves if not properly installed.
+- Because they are a single unit, window air conditioners invite easy entry into unprotected homes by thieves if not properly installed.

 - Older units require more energy to run.

 - Multiple units are required for whole-house cooling.